Hogfeldt/bioconda_recipe_gen/docs/usage/tutorial.rst

 - Source url
 - A build strategy to use

-Here is the initialization of netReg:
+Here is the initialization of kallisto:

 .. code-block:: console

     $ birg init
-    Package name: netreg
+    Package name: kallisto
-    Version: 1.8.0
+    Version: 0.46.2
-    Url to download the code: https://github.com/dirmeier/netReg/archive/v1.8.0.tar.gz
+    Url to download the code: https://github.com/pachterlab/kallisto/archive/v0.46.2.tar.gz
     Choose the strategy that you use to run your code
     ['cmake', 'python2', 'python3']: cmake